arquitecturaaadcm/mapbakery.github.io/README.md

 ## Examples

+All examples, with the exception of the "a Trace in the Sand" journal subway map, are made with [Excalidraw](https://excalidraw.com/).
+The Excalidraw sources of the examples can be found in the [excalidraw folder](https://github.com/mapbakery/mapbakery.github.io/tree/master/excalidraw) in this repository.

 ### Mapping principles

 I'm a great fan of Harry Beck, the designer of the modern London Underground map.
 He used these principles: